Skip to main content

 Showerheads

-According to the Environmental Protection Agency (EPA), the standard showerhead spouts water at a rate of 2.5 gallons per minute (gpm).
-That means, a shower lasting around 20 minutes uses about 50 gallons of water.
+According to the Environmental Protection Agency (EPA), the standard showerhead releases water at a rate of 2.5 gallons per minute (gpm).
+That means a shower lasting around 20 minutes uses about 50 gallons of water.
 While you can reduce your shower time to save water, you can also switch to a water-efficient showerhead to save the most money.
-To earn the WaterSense label, manufacturers must demonstrate that the shower head uses no more than 2 gpm.
-If cutting back on shower times and a new showerhead hasn’t helped, you may want to check for leaks.
-According to the EPA, a showerhead that leaks 10 drips per minute wastes more than 500 gallons of water per year, totaling the same amount of water that it takes to wash 60 loads of dishes in the dishwasher.
+Shower heads with the WaterSense label use no more than two gpm.
+Another way to reduce water usage is to check for and repair leaks.
+According to the EPA, a showerhead that leaks ten drips per minute wastes more than 500 gallons of water per year, totaling the same amount of water that it takes to wash 60 loads of dishes in the dishwasher.

 Faucets